BeneRoch/Calendar/README.md

-	`onEventMouseOut`			|	function	|	Triggered when moving mouse out of a day with an event `onDayClick`				|	function	|	Triggered when clicking on a day `onEventClick`				|	function	|	Triggered when clicking on a day with an event `onPrev`					|	function	|	Triggered when clicking on the previous button / Added to the regular event @see changeMonth `onNext`					|	function	|	Triggered when clicking on the next button / Added to the regular event @see changeMonth
+	`onEventMouseOut`			|	function	|	Triggered when moving mouse out of a day with an event `onDayClick`				|	function	|	Triggered when clicking on a day `onEventClick`				|	function	|	Triggered when clicking on a day with an event `onPrev`					|	function	|	Triggered when clicking on the previous button while in date mode / Added to the regular event @see changeMonth
+	`onPrevYear`				|	function	|	Triggered when clicking on the previous button while in month mode `onNext`					|	function	|	Triggered when clicking on the next button while in date mode / Added to the regular event @see changeMonth
+	`onNextYear`				|	function	|	Triggered when clicking on the next button while in month mode `onGotoMonthView`			|	function	|	Triggered after switching to the month view `onGotoDateView`			|	function	|	Triggered after switching to the date view